cynic-net/pactivate/README.md

 `pactivate` is a wrapper for [virtualenv]'s `activate` script that will additionally create a virtual environment if one does not already exist.
-It depends only on the Python interpreter and its standard library; in particular it will bootstrap without virtualenv or even Pip, and never touch the user or system Python environment.
+It uses the standard Pip from [pypa.io] and virtualenv from [PyPI], so it depends on the OS (or you) providing only a Python interpreter, such as the Debian `python-minimal` package, and does not touch the system environment at all.
 It works with any version of Python supported by [`get-pip.py`], i.e., 2.7 onward.

 A `pae` Bash shell function that provides functionality similar to [virtualenvwrapper], [pipx] and the like is also provided.
 See the